Is your Data lost? Professional Data Recovery.

 One must be very careful when deciding on a hard drive recovery company.
 Ask which equipment they are using to ensure it is not just generic software?
 You risk losing your data forever and still paying a minimum fee for their efforts.

-RapidSpar is the first cloud-driven device built to help IT generalists and other non-specialized users recover client data from damaged or failing HDDs/SSDs.
+RapidSpar is the first cloud-driven device built to help IT specialists and other forensic recovery users to recover client data from damaged or failing HDDs/SSDs.

 - Applies much less stress on drives, reducing the risk of causing further harm.